 Taft-Hartley Advisory Services shall report annually to its clients on proxy votes cast on their behalf.
 These proxy voting reports will demonstrate Taft-Hartley Advisory Services' compliance with its responsibilities and will facilitate clients' monitoring of Taft-Hartley Advisory Services.
 A copy of this Proxy Voting Policy Statement and Guidelines is provided to each client at the time Taft-Hartley Advisory Services is retained.
-Taft-Hartley Advisory Services of this proxy voting policy statement and guidelines whenever significant revisions have been made.
+Taft-Hartley Advisory Services shall provide its clients with revised copies of this proxy voting policy statement and guidelines whenever significant revisions have been made.